 Data exchanges between client and explicit locations (computational servers or storage servers) are done using the read and write functions.
 The GridRPC data can also be inspected to get more information about the status of the data or its location.
-Finally, one can free the GridRPC data.
-This will unbind the handle and the data.
+Finally, one can unbind the handle and the data, and free the GridRPC data.